Corn Gluten Meal: A Fertilizer And Natural Herbicide

 The other granular option I’d recommend is Concern 98175 Weed Prevention Plus.
 Made by the makers of Safer brand products, this is also 100% corn gluten meal and will work well.

 For a powdered option, I highly recommend Walt’s Corn Gluten Meal.
 It has a slightly higher nitrogen rating than both Espoma and Concern do, which I prefer.
-Be forewarned, this isn’t easily spread using a commercial fertilizer spreader.
-You’ll have to spread by hand.
+Be forewarned, this isn’t easily spread using a commercial lawn fertilizer spreader.
+You’ll have to spread it by hand.

 Frequently Asked Questions